top of page

 • Job Fairs and Events: Expenses related to participating in or hosting job fairs, recruitment events, or industry conferences contribute to the overall cost.

-• Relocation Costs: If the position involves relocation, account for the expenses associated with moving the new hire.
+• Relocation Costs: If the position involves relocation, account for the travel and other expenses associated with moving the new hire.

-• Employee Referral Bonus: Payments granted to employees for referring a candidate who is later hired.
+• Employee Referral Bonuses: Payments granted to current employees for referring a candidate who is later hired.

-• Travel Expenses: If recruitment involves travel, whether for attending job fairs or conducting interviews, these expenses should be factored into the CPH calculation.
+• Travel Expenses: IIf recruitment involves travel, whether for attending job fairs or conducting interviews, these travel costs should be factored into the CPH calculation.

-• Agency Fees: If external recruitment agencies are utilized, include their fees.
-This often involves a percentage of the new hire's first-year salary.
+• Agency Fees: If external recruitment agencies are used, include their fees.
+This often involves a percentage of the new hire's first-year base salary.

 • Background Checks: Verifying the background of potential hires is a common practice.
-Factor in the costs of background checks and any associated services if they are outsourced.
+Factor in the costs of background checks, pre-employment assessments, and any associated services if they are outsourced.

 Cost per Hire Comparable (CPHC)

-This metric employs a similar methodology to CPH but focuses on a subset of data more commonly utilized across organizations.
+This recruiting metric employs a similar methodology to CPH but focuses on a subset of data more commonly used across organizations.
 It proves valuable in constructing strong comparisons of costs between organizations.

 Recruiting Cost Rate (RCR)

-1. Financial Planning CPH aids in budgeting and financial planning, providing insights into the resources required for future recruitment efforts.
-It allows organizations to allocate funds strategically and minimize unnecessary expenses.
+1. Financial Planning Analyzing cost per hire helps in strategic planning, providing insights into the resources required for future recruitment efforts.
+It allows organizations to optimize their recruiting budget and minimize unnecessary expenses.

 3. Benchmarking Comparing CPH against industry benchmarks and competitors provides context and helps organizations evaluate their competitiveness in attracting and hiring top talent.
 Additionally, it may reveal that an optimal recruiting strategy involves partnering with a Recruitment Process Outsourcing provider.